Sign up for our free newsletter.

 A law practice in chaos is nearly every lawyer’s biggest fear.
 (As if you need to be told, right?)
-In the first post in his three-part series “Getting a Grip,” Dustin Cole explained how a law firm can easily slip a gear.
+In the first post in his series “Getting a Grip,” Dustin Cole explained how a law firm can easily slip a gear.
 This second post brings four powerful ways to regain control — and come back strong.

 Here are four solutions to help overcome that feeling of loss of control.

 The ground-level solution is to see your practice differently — not as a “practice” but as a legal business that needs to be managed effectively.
 In the most successful legal businesses, the lawyer spends the majority of her time managing people (staff and legal team, clients, referral sources) and the minority of her time doing legal work — and only the highest-level work no other team member is capable of doing.

 For the lawyer who still believes “we’re professionals, not businesspeople,” here are a couple of thoughts: Can you really deliver your best “professional” services without an efficient, successful and profitable “business structure” supporting them?
 And, does an overworked, overstressed and underpaid attorney with insufficient support equate to great client care — or to a burning-out lawyer on the brink of malpractice?

 “Legal business” encompasses both concepts — great work and client care facilitated by a great team and a happy, rested and healthy lawyer.

 An underlying principle here is “leverage.”
 Work should be pushed down to the lowest level where it can be accomplished effectively.
 The reciprocal concept is that every team member, including the attorney, should be spending the maximum amount of their time doing work at their highest skill level, and of the highest value to the business.
 The result of building a good team is that you bill fewer hours on more files — thus the importance of marketing — and others bill at their appropriate rates on those matters.
 Another benefit is that matters tend to move faster, which is good for both client satisfaction and cash flow.